 Works in Progress

-Dr. Barnes is Assistant Professor in Afro-American Studies at Smith College.
-She currently specializes in race, class, and gender dynamics in African American families as they are experienced in the U.S. political economy, race and identity formation across the African Diaspora, and black women’s articulations of feminism.
+Riché Barnes is an Assistant Professor Riché Barnes received her B.A. in Political Science from Spelman College, her M.S. in Urban Studies from the Andrew Young School of Policy Studies at Georgia State University and her M.A. and Ph.D. in Anthropology with a certificate in Women’s Studies from Emory University.
+Dr. Barnes currently specializes in race, class, and gender dynamics in African American families as they are experienced in the U.S. political economy, race and identity formation across the African Diaspora, and black women’s articulations of feminism.
 Her research and publications have focused on cultural shifts in black women’s perceptions of career and family in the U.S. and abroad.
 She is currently working on a manuscript that explores black women’s career and family gender strategies as they are rooted in class position and racial identity.
+She is the author of Raising the Race: Black Career Women Redefine Marriage, Motherhood, and Community (forthcoming, Rutgers University Press 2015).

 Alisha R. Winn is an Assistant Professor of Anthropology at Fayetteville State University.
 Her recent research focused on the social and cultural dynamics of the Atlanta Life Insurance Company, one of the largest, most successful African American financial institutions in the twentieth century.
 Her research interests include: heritage preservation, ethnicity, identity, class, oral narratives, museum studies,and the impact that learning Black history from community elders instead of textbooks has on youth.